tencentyun/qcloud-documents/product/大数据与AI/Elasticsearch Service/最佳实践/数据接入 ES_intl.md

-Tencent Cloud Elasticsearch Service (ES) provides access to the cluster through its private VIP within your VPC.
+Tencent Cloud Elasticsearch Service (ES) provides access to clusters through private VIP within your VPC.
 You can access your cluster by writing codes through the Elasticsearch REST client and import your data into the cluster.
-Of course you can also integrate your own data through officially provided components such as Logstash and Beats.
-The following takes the official components Logstash and Beats as examples to introduce the ways to link your data source of different types into ES.
+Of course you can also load your data into ES through official components such as Logstash and Beats.
+The following takes the official components Logstash and Beats as examples to introduce the ways to load your data from different source into ES.

 ## Preparations

 You need to create a CVM instance or a Docker cluster in the same VPC as the ES cluster, as the access to the ES cluster has to be done within the VPC.

-## Using Logstash to Access ES Clusters
+## Loading Data into ES Clusters using Logstash

 ### Access the ES clusters in CVM